 The following FAQs might help with your inquiry into the Entry-Level Doctoral (OTD) program.
 A more comprehensive list of Admissions FAQs is also available.

 Can pre-requisite courses be in progress while applying to the program?

-Prerequisite courses must be completed prior to the November 1st application deadline.
-We will not accept prerequisite courses that are still in progress or incomplete as of the application deadline.
+Prerequisite courses may be in progress or incomplete while applying to the program.
+Prerequisite courses must be completed by Spring semester of the year that you plan to start the program.
 When you complete the OTCAS application, you will have the opportunity to identify the course(s) you have taken that you would like the admissions committee to consider for each prerequisite for our program.